joef551/camel-cql/readme.md

 </bean>
 ```

 If a default method is not injected, the client selects one based on its injected CQL statements.
 If the injected CQL statements comprise just one type of method, then that method will be the default method.
-For example, if all the injected CQL statements are of type DELETE, then DELETE will be the default method for the client.
+For example, suppose all the injected CQL statements are of type DELETE, then DELETE will be the default method for the client.
 However, if there exists a combination of CQL statements (e.g., SELECT and DELETE), then a default method cannot be determined.

-If the incoming request message does not include input parameters, the Client chooses the CQL statement not having any parameterized fields (see below); therefore, you should never have more than one non-parameterized CQL statement per CQL statement type.
+If the incoming request message's body is null (i.e., does not include input parameters), the Client chooses the CQL statement not having any parameterized fields (see below); therefore, you should never have more than one non-parameterized CQL statement per CQL statement type.

-The input parameters (i.e., key:value pairs) are passed in as either a ```Map<String, Object>```, ```List of Map<String, Object>```, or JSON object.
-JSON objects are in the form of a String or InputStream object, which are transformed to either a ```Map<String, String>``` or List of Maps.
+The input parameters (i.e., key:value pairs) are passed in as either a `Map<String, Object>`, List of `Map<String, Object>`, or JSON object.
+JSON objects are in the form of a String or InputStream object, which are transformed to either a `Map<String, String>` or List of `Map<String, Object>`.
 Please note that all incoming Camel exchanges must have the **InOut** message exchange pattern (MEP).

-If the input parameters are passed in as a ```Map<String, String>``` or List of ```Maps<String, String>```, then the String value is automatically transformed to its corresponding Java object type; i.e., if not a String.
+If the input parameters are passed in as a `Map<String, String>` or List of `Maps<String, String>`, then the String value is automatically transformed to its corresponding Java object type; i.e., if not a String.
 So for example, suppose a target CQL type is "smallint" and the String "27" is passed in as the value of the key:value pair, then the String "27" will be converted to a Short whose value is 27 and that Short instance is then bound to the CQL prepared statement.
 See [CQL data types to Java types](http://docs.datastax.com/en/developer/java-driver/3.0/java-driver/reference/javaClass2Cql3Datatypes.html) for a table that lists the mappings from CQL to Java types.

-The response message (Camel out message), which results from a SELECT query, is returned to the calling application as a List of Maps, where each ```Map<String, Object>``` represents a row in the result set returned by Cassandra.
+The response message (Camel out message), which results from a SELECT query, is returned to the calling application as a List of Maps, where each `Map<String, Object>` represents a row in the result set returned by Cassandra.

 So through a single CQL endpoint, you can invoke any of the CQL statements that are assigned to its corresponding Client.
 This, therefore, precludes the endpoint from getting nailed to any one particular CQL statement for it is the method and input parameters that decide which CQL statement will be used.
 Here's a snippet of XML that defines a client bean called "user".